open/close all folders

 - Morality Pet: Costa genuinely seems to care about her the most.

 - Nice Girl: The scene with Zoe and her dead lizards is the prime example.
-It was all an act.
+It was actually an act.